RTradeLtd/libanonvpn/README.md

     	Use saved file and persist tunnel(If false, tunnel will not persist after program is stopped.
   -pk string
-    	private key for encrypted leaseset (default "none") -proxy string
+    	private key for encrypted leaseset (default "none") -psk string
-    	Proxy to use for the wallet connection.(Tor, i2p, or host:port). (default "i2p")
-  -psk string
-    	private signing key for encrypted leaseset (default "none") -rate int
+    	private signing key for encrypted leaseset (default "none") -reduceidle
-    	Set a payment requirement to authorize new clients -reduceidle
     	Reduce tunnel quantity when idle for a specified time(true or false).
   -reduceidlequantity int
     	Reduce idle tunnel quantity to X (0 to 5). (default 3) -reduceidletime int
-    	Reduce tunnel quantity after X (milliseconds). (default 600000) -requirepass string
+    	Reduce tunnel quantity after X (milliseconds). (default 600000) -samhost string
-    	Require a password to request service information.
-  -samhost string
     	SAM host (default "127.0.0.1")
   -samport string